lucialand/lucia-docs/docs/essentials/attributeBinding.md

 </div>
 ```

+## Binding Shorthands

+Lucia's compiler also recognizes prefix shorthands, so instead of writing `l-bind:attribute`, you can just write `:attribute`, where `l-bind:` is replaced by `:`.

 ## Binding Styles and Classes

 For styles and classes, you should use object syntax to toggle classes or specify styles.
 Classes rely on togglable boolean dependency, while styles require you specify a style value.